Cédric Biscay

-Cédric Biscay is a French entrepreneur and author.
-He founded Monegasque Shibuya International/Productions and Monaco Anime Game International Conferences (MAGIC).
+Cédric Biscay is a French entrepreneur, producer and author.
+He founded consultancy Shibuya International in 2002 and co-founded Monégasque company Shibuya Productions in 2014.
+The Monaco Anime Game International Conferences (MAGIC) event began at Shibuya Productions.

 Biography

-Biscay was born in Nice, in 1979.
+Biscay was born in Nice in 1979.
 He began traveling to Tokyo in 1997.
-In 2002, Biscay established Shibuya International, a company for work between France and Japan.
-In 2014, he founded Shibuya Productions, a publishing company in Monaco named after Shibuya, Tokyo, with businessman Kostadin Yanev.
-The Monaco Anime Game International Conferences (MAGIC) event began as a gala dinner to celebrate the launch of Shibuya Productions.
+In 2002, Biscay established Shibuya International, a company named after Shibuya, Tokyo that facilitates business between France and Japan.
+In 2014, he and businessman Kostadin Yanev founded Shibuya Productions, a publishing company in Monaco.
+The company was worked on Shenmue III and an Astro Boy Reboot in 2015.
+The Monaco Anime Game International Conferences (MAGIC) event began as a gala dinner celebrating the launch of Shibuya Productions.
+It became an annual event held at Grimaldi Forum in the late 2010s.
 Another MAGIC event was held in Kyoto from 2018.
-The Activ5 sports practice device is marketed by Shibuya Productions.